Are Discoveries Spurious? Distributions of Maximum Spurious Correlations and Their Applications: Applications to high-dimensional inferences

 \subsection{Validating exogeneity}

-\cite{FLI14} shows that the exogenous condition \eqref{eq1.2} is necessary for penalized least-squares or penalized likelihood methods \citep{TIB96, FLI01} to have a model selection consistency.
+\cite{FLI14} show that the exogenous condition \eqref{eq1.2} is necessary for penalized least-squares to achieve a model selection consistency.
 They question the validity of such an exogeneous assumption, as it imposes too many equations.
-They argue further that even when the exogenous model holds for important variables $\bX_S$, i.e.
+They argue further that even when the exogenous model holds for important variables $\bX_S$, i.e.,